unsw-restech/restech-docs/docs/software/python-virtualenvs.rst

 That's it, we are done.
 If you want to take a look under the hood, see `what's in my virtualenv? <venv-internals.md>`_

 Next, we need to **activate** our venv.
 This makes our virtualenv our current environment.
-To activate, we execute `source /path/to/venv/bin/activate`.
+To activate, we execute :code:`source /path/to/venv/bin/activate`.
 Note that after activation, the prompt changes to make it clear you are now in a venv.
-You can see the change in which versions of `python3` and `pip3` are available before and after activation:
+You can see the change in which versions of :code:`python3` and :code:`pip3` are available before and after activation:

 Before we activate our environment